computationalcognitivescience/lovelace/content/_part_i/intro.md

 We end each chapter with a *Further Reading* section to give pointers to the original literature covering or extending some of the key ideas discussed in the chapter.

 The idea that theoretical modeling is like sculpting originates from (Blokpoel, 2018).
-A tutorial based on this idea, featuring also the fictive characters *Verbal* and *Formal*, was published in *Social Psychology* (van Rooij & Blokpoel, 2020).
+A tutorial based on this idea, featuring also the fictive characters *Verbal* and *Formal*, was previously published in *Social Psychology* (van Rooij & Blokpoel, 2020).
 Parts of that tutorial reappear in the chapter on 'Subset Choice' in Part II of this book.
-For a discussion of problems with NHST we recommend reading Paul Meehl's work (e.g. Meehl, 1997).
-For a rigorous treatment of how 'replicability (of statistical effects)' does not mean 'good science', or vice versa, check out (Devezer et al., 2020).
-If you want to learn a bit of Scala before proceeding, see XXX.
+For a discussion of problems with NHST we recommend reading work by Paul Meehl (e.g. Meehl, 1997).
+Devezer et al. (2020) present a rigorous argument of how 'replicability' and 'good science' are far from the same thing.
+Lastly, if you want to learn a bit of Scala before proceeding, see XXX.

+### References

+Blokpoel, M. (2018).
+[Sculpting computational-level models](https://onlinelibrary.wiley.com/doi/full/10.1111/tops.12282). *Topics in Cognitive Science, 10*(3), 641–648.

+Devezer, B., Navarro, D. J., Vandekerckhove, J, & Buzbas, E. O. (2020).
+The case for formal methodology in scientific reform. doi 10.1101/2020.04.26.048306

+Meehl, P. E. (1997).
+The problem is epistemology, not statistics: Replace significance tests by confidence intervals and quantify accuracy of risky numerical predictions.
+In L. L. Harlow, S. A. Mulaik, & J. H. Steiger (Eds.), What If There Were No Significance Tests? (pp. 393-425) Mahwah, NJ : Erlbaum.

+van Rooij, I., & Blokpoel, M. (2020/in press).
+Formalizing verbal theories: A tutorial by dialogue. *Social Psychology*. [preprint](https://psyarxiv.com/r2zqy)